Designations Congruent with Things: Chapter 17

 “—and much, much too intelligent for me to take anything you say at face value when trying to assess your mental state.”

-“Because I wanted you out of it,” Newt snarls, feeling predatory himself right about now, “because you were never supposed to be involved, because it wasn’t your fault, because you had the chance to weigh in on the human/kaiju drift motion and you voted no. You want to know what the my problem is, Hermann?
+“Because I wanted you out of it,” Newt shouts, feeling predatory himself right about now, “because you were never supposed to be involved, because it wasn’t your fault, because you had the chance to weigh in on the human/kaiju Drift motion and you voted no. You want to know what my problem is, Hermann?
 Well that’s news to me, because you haven’t asked.
-If you want to know I’ll tell you.
-I cut them up.
-You watched me do it, and, as youknow, even though they were dead in the practical sense of the word, there was and is something going on there, behind all that protein-protein chemical cross-linking effected by formaldehyde, a whole disorganized mess of tortured alien psychosis that’s just watching my brain, okay, I’m positive they’re watching me, dude, I can feel it, I can feel you, I know you can read my thoughts, I know you can, okay?
+If you want to know I’ll tell you: I cut them up.
+You watched me do it, and, as you know, even though they were dead in the practical sense of the word, there was and is something going on there, behind all that protein-protein chemical cross-linking effected by formaldehyde, a whole disorganized mess of tortured alien psychosis that’s just watching my brain, okay?
+I’m positive they’re watching me, dude, I can feel it, I can feel you, I know you can read my thoughts, I know you can.
 It’s obvious.
-It’s glaringly apparent, I just don’t understand why you would lie to me about that, unless you just really don’t get it, you’re just too wrapped up in what you think should be happening to see what is happening, and I—”
+It’s glaringly apparent; I just don’t understand why you would lie to me about that, unless you just really don’t get it, you’re too wrapped up in what you think should be happening to see what is happening, and I—”

 He stops shouting, running out of air and not acquiring any more, for whatever reason.
 He tries to breathe, he cannot breathe, he breathes or stops existing—we should have loaded him ahead of time; Dr. Geiszler can you hear me, Dr. Geiszler can you talk.